 - Restoration / reinstatement of 10 locks

-British Waterways were originally going to deliver the programme, but withdrew from the project in April 2008, not long after work started.
+British Waterways (now CRT) were originally going to deliver the programme, but withdrew from the project in April 2008, not long after work started, causing some inevitable delays.

-Initially the Phase 1A Restoration Programme had finance to complete all planned works, except for the section of the canal between Hope Mill and Brimscombe Port, and the Port itself.
+Initially the Phase 1a programme had finance to complete all planned works, except for the section of the canal between Hope Mill and Brimscombe Port, including the Port itself.
 This was to be funded as part of the redevelopment of the Port by one or more developers.

 The cost initially was estimated at £27.6 million with £11.9 million of that being awarded by the Heritage Lottery Fund (HLF) in January 2006.
 The remaining funding being provided by members of the Cotswold Canals Partnership and donations.
 A significant contribution has also been made through the use of volunteer labour.

-Incidentally, when the HLF award was made in January 2006 the anticipated completion date for the project was March 2009.
+When the original HLF award was made in January 2006 the anticipated completion date was March 2009.

-Since then the canal has been fully restored and is navigable heading east from 'The Ocean' in Stonehouse as far as Lodgemore Bridge in the centre of Stroud.
+Since then the canal has been fully restored and is navigable heading east from 'The Ocean' in Stonehouse as far as the infilled Hope Mill Lock, east of Stroud.

 - New lock at Hope Mill